hoangduytran/blender-manual/manual/scene_layout/object/properties/line_art.rst

 .. _bpy.types.ObjectLineArt.use_crease_override:

 Override Crease
-   Allows the object to have a different crease value than the global one set in the line art modifier.
+   Allows the object to have a different crease value than the global one set in the Line Art modifier.

    .. _bpy.types.ObjectLineArt.crease_threshold: